-Hantavirus is a life-threatening disease spread to humans by rodents that has symptoms similar to influenza.
+Hantavirus is a life-threatening disease spread to humans by rodents.
+It has symptoms similar to influenza.

 Hantavirus is carried by rodents, especially deer mice.
 The virus is found in their urine and feces, but it does not make the animal sick.